culshoefer/codeCurriculum-gitbook/README.md

 Introduction to Python and small-scale game development with PyGame
 =======

-##Use of these resources: Description

 This introduction to Programming in Python (and PyGame) is divided into four distinct chapters.

-1. Programming basics in Python
-    1. Getting started with Python
-    2. Variables and types
-    3. Conditionals
-    4. Loops
-    5. Arrays/Lists

-2. Advanced programming concepts
-    1. Functions
-    2. Classes
-    3. Modules

-3. Application of programming skills in PyGame and learning application design
-    1. Tutorial: How to build <Insert game name> from scratch
-    2. Tutorial: Hints at how to turn pseudocode/high-level views into real code

-4. Final project intended for exams / voluntary projects for ambitious students

 ##Intended audience and learning outcome